HiveRunner/HiveRunner/README.md

 3. Understand a little bit of the order of execution
 ----------
 HiveRunner will in default mode setup and start the HiveShell before the test method is invoked.
-If autostart is deactivated the test case will have to call start.
-The order of execution will still be the same:

-1. Invoke the test method (only if @HiveSQL.autostart is disabled)
+If autostart == false, the HiveShell must be started manually from within the test method.
+Either way, HiveRunner will do the following steps when start is invoked.

-2. Merge any @HiveProperties from the test case with the hive conf
+1. Merge any @HiveProperties from the test case with the hive conf
-3. Start the HiveServer
+2. Start the HiveServer
-4. Copy all @HiveResource data into the temp file area for the test
+3. Copy all @HiveResource data into the temp file area for the test
-5. Execute all fields annotated with @HiveSetupScript
+4. Execute all fields annotated with @HiveSetupScript
-6. Execute the script files given in the @HiveSQL annotation
+5. Execute the script files given in the @HiveSQL annotation

-7. Inject the HiveShell into the field annotated with @HiveSQL
-8. Invoke the test method. (only if @HiveSQL.autostart is enabled)
+The HiveShell field annotated with @HiveSQL will always be injected before the test method is invoked.

 Future work and Limitations
 ============
 * Currently HiveRunner is only released for Hive 0.12.
-If the need arrises we could probably create branches that supports other Hive versions and build them with maven classifiers.
+If the need arrises we could probably create branches that supports other Hive versions and distribute them with maven classifiers.

 * HiveRunner does not allow the add jar statement.
 It is considered bad practice to keep that kind of environment specific code together with the business logic that we try to target